CSandler-Dev/MIST4610-G1-P2/README.md

    Lasso those bubbles → `High_CQE_Set` for drill-down.

 3. **Process vs Price Mini-Scatter** (faceted by Process)
-   → Natural lots in Ethiopia & Kenya sit **+0.8 WSS at same price**; Honey in Costa Rica shows higher price, flat WSS.
+   → Natural lots in Ethiopia & Kenya sit **+0.8 WSS at the same price**; Honey in Costa Rica shows a higher price, flat WSS.

 4. **Flavour Z-Score Bars** (filtered by country & process)
    → Natural Ethiopians **+1.6 σ Aroma, +1.4 σ Sweetness**; Honey adds Body in Costa Rica but only +0.3 σ.